raspberrypilearning/microbit-balloon-pop/en/step_2.md

 ## Set up the balloon popper

-We're going to be using a resistor to make the balloon pop.
+You will use a resistor to make the balloon pop.

 --- collapse ---